 - Pastors are slow to criticize internal work but quick to judge outside suppliers.
 Because of low budgets, much ministry work needs to happen by volunteers and lower-paid staff.
 Over time, leadership accepts mediocrity.
 When they finally can pay experts to fix and improve things; they become overly critical with unrealistic goals.
 Lackluster things they’ve approved for years now have to be perfect.
 As an outside agency approaching these expectations, it doesn’t feel like a partnership — instead, we feel like we’ll never create the expected miracles (short of Supernatural intervention).
 What we do will take time.
 Take the advice of those you hire (you hire experts, right?)

-- Most communities aren’t aware what church’s are doing.
+- Most communities aren’t aware of what churches are doing.
 People living near our churches drive past our parking lots and don’t give you a thought.
-Studies show that almost half of the people living nearby, have very little interest in church activities.
+Studies show that almost half of the people living nearby have very little interest in church activities.
 What a shame!
 This is what I’ve invested my life to change.
 We need to become known for relevant things that connect to Jesus.
 Let’s become known for love again — like Jesus commanded His disciples (John 13:35)!

 - Most Church Members can’t recall a good reason they attend.
 This is our connected audience!
 They should know why they attend (or we risk them leaving or not attending regularly).
 Over the years of asking people in church focus groups, I get silence.
 The church needs to control the language and reasons by consistently telling members.
 So they’ll know what to say when a co-worker or neighbor asks why they go to church.
 That’s what marketing is!
 It all starts by discovering (and then using) your church branding thread!